wp-plugins/heyyou/readme.txt

 * PTC - build

 == Upgrade Notice ==

+= 1.3.2 =
+* loading jQuery and other lightbox resources from new directory
+* changed jQuery's lighbox's  prefix from "$(.." to Wordpress's "jQuery(..", may break some sites jQuery Lightbox

 = 0.0.0.0.1 =
 * jQuery $() may be undefined.. using wp_enqueue_scripts now including actual script..